time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 and is stored in a table named `persons`.

-The subsequent lines after `with attributes` specify the mapping between the database entity attributes, store as columns in tables and group elements.
+The subsequent lines after `with attributes` specify the mapping between the database entity attributes, stored as columns in tables and group elements.

 For each attribute the following is specified:

--    name of the attribute in the database entity class
+-    name of the attribute in the database entity class.
+Used to match elements in groups to attributes in the database.
+A group element matches an attribute if they share the same name, or if an element is based (source=) in a element with the same name as the attribute.
 -   column: name of the column in the database for this element; normally it is the same and id, but it can happen that the name of the attribute in entity class is a reserved word for database columns (for instance "value" or "type")
 -   baseclass: the kleio element class for this attribute
 -   coltype, colsize, colprecision: information used to create the column in the database